naughtnowwhen/songs/README.md

 but we're so wrong, he's the theater master cuz the grand plot, (is all that he's after)
                     (is all that he cares for)

+i'm so shy, that it's a problem
+But here i'm ignored and it makes me feel welcome